davidpots/playsongnotes/_lessons/298 - ive just seen a face - full song lesson - the beatles.md

 ---
 layout: song
-title: '"I''ve Just Seen a Face" by The Beatles'
+title: '"I''ve Just Seen a Face" by The Beatles (full song)'
 song_title: "I've Just Seen a Face"
 artist: The Beatles
 year: 1965